 You will be certain that you have some of your questions answered.
 You will undoubtedly feel as though others remain enigmatically unanswered.
 Now, you are ready to “stand on the shoulders” of giants and consult the lifelong scholarship of commentators.
-You will doubtlessly discover that some answers you located are challenged by commentators, some are supported by expositors, and others are in question.
-In some cases, you will, in fact, be wrong (and, yes, the commentator could also be wrong)!
+You will doubtlessly discover that commentators challenge some answers you located, expositors support some, and others are in question.
+In some cases, you will be wrong (and, yes, the commentator could also be wrong)!
 No worries there.
 That is why you are seeking the counsel of others.

 “Knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation” (2 Peter 1:20 ESV).

 Step 2: State the Exegetical Summary of the Text

 The “exegetical summary” is “what this section of God’s Word is about.”
 Or, to put it another way, “This portion of God’s Word means this: _____.”

 However, the summary statement relates to your first discovery, the “presenting issue.”
 So, how do we locate and state the “exegetical summary” of the passage before us?